np-core/np-signal/README.md

 Use the following parameters on the command line to specify GPU spread:

-* `forks` number of processes that can be run on all available GPUs at the same time - use this to replicate the same process across your available GPUs [1]
+* `--gpu_forks` number of processes that can be run on all available GPUs at the same time - use this to replicate the same process across your available GPUs
-* `gpu_devices` pass one ("cuda:0") or multiple ("cuda:0 cuda:1") GPU devices passed to Guppy - use this to spread the resource demands across your available GPUs ["cuda:0"]
+* `--gpu_devices` pass one ("cuda:0") or multiple ("cuda:0 cuda:1") GPU devices passed to Guppy - use this to spread the resource demands across your available GPUs

 Use a combination of both to run the optimal number of parallel signal processes over multiple GPUs.